 With a seasonal guide to explore what you are likely to see in your garden, some great plants to grow to help them, plus other fascinating information on these secretive creatures, this book is designed to bring alive the world of garden bees before your very eyes.

 Would you like a signed copy of my new book?

 The hardback has sold out already!
-But the NEW paperback has just been published and I now have copies to send out.
+But the NEW paperback is now available and I have author signed copies to send out.
 I can put a special message into the book to make it personal to you or for a gift, please specify your inscription when ordering.

 Due to the current pandemic I expect to only be able to post books out twice a week.
 If your order is for a birthday or a special occasion please let me know and I will do my best to post it urgently for you.
 Otherwise please bear with me at this difficult time.

 Please bear in mind that parcels are taking longer than normal to arrive.
 I had one book that took nearly 2-weeks to get to its destination in the UK.
 The post-office and Royal Mail are swamped at the moment.